Stuck Backup and Backup Errors

 Carbonite backups may become stuck if you have an unreliable connection, problematic files are selected, or selected file paths are too long for Windows.
 Please reference the instructions below for further guidance.

 The sections below are collapsed.
 Please click the section title to open/close a particular section.

-If restarting your computer does not resolve the issue, update Carbonite to the latest version.
+If restarting your computer does not resolve the issue, sign in at https://account.carbonite.com to reinstall Carbonite on the computer to update it to the latest version.
 Doing so reestablishes the connection with Carbonite and adds improvements to the software.
-Click the button below to update Carbonite.

 Selecting large system, program, or temporary files can cause stuck backups because the files are not always intended to be selected for backup by the Carbonite Safe computer backup.